 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly blown out over the water by the breeze.

 “Look, we aren’t the type to ask for help,” Percy said, “and I hate imposing on other folks’ business, just as I don’t want ’em imposing on mine, but you can see we’re more than a little desperate here.
-If you can see your way to allowing Hemi—and just Hemi—aboard to take some specs of your boat—see if you’re carrying anything he can use—we’ll make it up to you later. …At the current moment about all we can offer you is hot food.”
+If you can see your way to allowing Hemi—and just Hemi—aboard to take some specs of your boat—see if you’re carrying anything he can use—we’ll make it up to you later . . .
+At the current moment about all we can offer you is hot food.”

 Shakes eyes brightened at that.
 “Hrm.
-Well I’ve been eatin’ nothing but cold chow straight from the can for a week now.
+Well, I’ve been eatin’ nothing but cold chow straight from the can for a week now.
 A hot meal is maybe a stronger offer than you realize at the moment.
 Alright.
 This big guy, and him alone.
 And he don’t look at nothing I don’t want him to look at.
 And he don’t get answers to questions I don’t want to answer.
 No fucking pushin’, right?”

 “No pushing,” said Hemi.